Beth holding healthy new year resolutions

 If you aren’t familiar with microsteps, here’s what they are.
 Think about the big changes you want to make.
 Now break that down into smaller, more manageable steps.

-Small changes are more sustainable long term than drastic big ones.
+Small changes are more sustainable long term than drastic, big ones.

-One of the most popular healthy new year’s resolutions is increasing physical activity and exercise.
 But if you are struggling with MCAS or chronic fatigue, any type of exercise can be very difficult.

 When I was sick, I can’t tell you how many times I would push myself to make it through an Iyengar yoga class or 20 minutes of interval training.
 But I was completely exhausted for a week afterwards.